93 Years of Experience

 - Domestic violence

-- Liaison and support to our partner organizations related to the needs of our clients (CACTUS Montreal, Croix Verte, CLSC, YMCA, CHUM, crisis centers, etc.)
+- Liaison and support to our partner organizations related to the needs of our clients (CACTUS Montreal, CLSC, YMCA Dialogue, CHUM, OBM’s Clinique Mobile, crisis centers, etc.)

 We offer internal and external support/liaison to help clients navigate various government (and other) administrative systems:

-Revenu Quebec, Canada Revenue Agency, Old Age Security (pension), Social Solidarity (welfare), legal aid, Quebec healthcare system: RAMQ cards, liaison with CLSCs and hospitals, search for transport to other region and any other support need.
+Revenu Quebec, Canada Revenue Agency, Old Age Security (pension), Immigration Support, Social Solidarity (welfare), legal aid, Quebec healthcare system: RAMQ cards, liaison with CLSCs and hospitals, access to shuttles/transport to other organisations, and any other support need.

 RAMQ: We are authorized by RAMQ to aid people without a fixed address to obtain a health insurance card.